 Vietnam is home to both day and night markets, offering unique experiences depending on when you visit.
 Whether you’re looking to buy a few souvenirs, grab a meal, or simply wish to go for a stroll, a trip to any one of these markets should be on your itinerary.

-Guide to Markets in Vietnam
+Guide to Shopping in Markets in Vietnam

 If there’s one thing that’s consistent throughout Vietnam, it’s that there are markets pretty much everywhere.
 Markets in Vietnam are not only places where people buy products and ingredients but also act as social hubs where locals talk, eat, and exchange goods with one another.